MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 ## Authorization

-All authenticated principals undergo an authorization check before they may carry out an action on a Kusto resource.
+All authenticated principals undergo an authorization check before they may carry out an action on an Azure Data Explorer resource.
-Kusto uses a [role-based authorization model](role-based-authorization.md), where principals are ascribed to one or more **security roles**.
+Azure Data Explorer uses a [role-based authorization model](role-based-authorization.md), where principals are ascribed to one or more **security roles**.
 Authorization succeeds as long as one of the principal's roles is authorized.

 For example, the **database user role** grants security principals, users, or services, the right to read the data of a particular database, create tables in the database, and also create functions in it.